CameronCombs578/Knowledge-Base-Combs/content/australia-habitats-animals/australia-reptiles.md

 		- This creatures neck has 8 vertebrae, which allows its neck to bend in multiple directions.
 ## Summary

 Reptiles are rough-skinned creatures that live in forests, deserts, swamps, and other environments.
 They are equipped with special skin allowing them to live in diverse environments.
-These are amazing creatures that live in the Americas.
+These are amazing creatures that live in Australia.